 Developing new iron-nitrogen steels with ab initio thermodynamics

-Developing new iron-nitrogen steels with ab initio thermodynamicsPromotor(en): S. Cottenier, L. Duprez /17MAT03 / Computational material research on the nanoscale
+Developing new iron-nitrogen steels with ab initio thermodynamicsPromotor(en): S. Cottenier, L. Duprez /17MAT03 / Solid-state physics

 Developing new steels is one of the most important driving forces for advancements in construction, medicine and the automotive industry.
 A promising approach is to add nitrogen.
 In conventional steel processing, nitrogen alloying is challenging due to its limited solubility during casting and solidification.
 Alternatively, nitriding as thermochemical treatment on the final material can be used to significantly improve surface and bulk properties.
 By studying the Fe-N metallurgy with quantum physical simulation software, the aim is to gain a good understanding of the mechanisms of nitrogen diffusion, precipitation and the interactions with other alloying elements.
 The translation of this fundamental knowledge could help in the development of new breakthrough steel metallurgies based on the Fe-N system.
 You will be closely involved in a PhD project on iron-nitrogen steels.
 This project is funded and guided by OCAS NV, a market-oriented research center that produces the experimental material.